zouxu09/dcimgui/README.md

 that there are still significant differences to the legacy cimgui bindings).

-The CMakeLists.txt file can be used both from regular cmake projects and from fips projects (https://floooh.github.io/fips/) and defines to static link libraries (`imgui` and `imgui-docking`).
+The CMakeLists.txt file can be used both from regular cmake projects and from fips projects (https://floooh.github.io/fips/) and defines two static link libraries (`imgui` and `imgui-docking`).

 NOTE: do not use the `imgui` and `imgui-docking` libraries together in the